icmccorm/site/index.md

 post: ./_includes/publication.html
 ---
 # Research

-I'm a PhD student in Software Engineering at Carnegie Mellon University's [Institute for Software Research](https://www.isri.cmu.edu/).
+I'm a PhD student in Software Engineering at Carnegie Mellon University's Software and Societal Systems Department ([S3D](https://s3d.cmu.edu/)).
 I am advised by [Dr. Jonathan Aldrich](https://www.cs.cmu.edu/~aldrich/) and [Dr. Joshua Sunshine](https://www.cs.cmu.edu/~jssunshi/).

-Tools that formally verify program correctness tend to require significant up-front investment in annotating source code.
-I am researching gradual approaches to verification and program analysis to make these practices easier to adopt without compromising on soundness or effectiveness.
+Broadly, I focus on the intersection of human-computer interaction and formal methods.
+Currently, I'm studying the unsafe features of the Rust programming language, which allow unrestricted access to memory and support for calling foreign functions.
+This is necessary for effective systems programming, but can break the invariants of Rust's borrow checker, reintroducing the memory safety issues that Rust was designed to prevent.
+By learning from developers' experiences, we can design and improve tools that assist with writing unsafe Rust, improving its usability and ensuring memory safety.

-I am currently collaborating with [Jenna Wise](https://www.cs.cmu.edu/~jlwise/), [Conrad Zimmerman](https://conradz.com/), and Hermant Gouni on the design and implementation of a gradual verifier for the [C0 programming language](http://reports-archive.adm.cs.cmu.edu/anon/2010/CMU-CS-10-145.pdf).
-We will empirically evaluate the effectiveness of this new gradual verification technique over C0's existing static verifier.
+Prior to my focus on unsafe Rust, I collaborated with [Jenna Wise](https://www.cs.cmu.edu/~jlwise/) on the design and implementation of Gradual C0, a gradual verification tool for the [C0](http://reports-archive.adm.cs.cmu.edu/anon/2010/CMU-CS-10-145.pdf) programming language.
+In 2022, we evaluated this approach against multiple, fully-dynamic baselines and observed a significant reduction in runtime overhead.

-# Publications

-## Preprints
-{% assign preprint_pubs = site.publications | where: "category", "preprint" %}

-{% for pre_pub in preprint_pubs%}
-{% include publication.html pub=pre_pub %}
-{% endfor %}

-## Research Competitions
-{% assign conference_pubs = site.publications | where: "category", "competition" %}
-{% for conf_pub in conference_pubs%}
-{% include publication.html pub=conf_pub %}
-{% endfor %}

-## Artifacts & Demonstrations
-{% assign artifact_pubs = site.publications | where: "category", "artifact" %}
-{% for art_pub in artifact_pubs%}
-{% include publication.html pub=art_pub %}
-{% endfor %}

-## Talks
-{% assign talk_pubs = site.publications | where: "category", "talk" %}

-{% for talk_pub in talk_pubs %}
-{% include publication.html pub=talk_pub %}
-{% endfor %}

 # Education

-I attended the [University of Wisconsin-Eau Claire](https://www.uwec.edu/) from 2017 to 2021, and I completed a double major in Computer Science and English.

-[Dr. Chris Johnson](https://www.jmu.edu/cise/cs/people/faculty-staff/johnson-chris.shtml) was my undergraduate research mentor.
-We built [Twoville](https://twodee.org/blog/18119) and Scute: implementations of a direct manipulation programming language for animating vector graphics.
+I attended the [University of Wisconsin-Eau Claire](https://www.uwec.edu/) from 2017 to 2021, where I completed a double major in Computer Science and English, with an emphasis on rhetoric of science, technology, and culture.
+I was introduced to Computer Science research by [Chris Johnson](https://www.jmu.edu/cise/cs/people/faculty-staff/johnson-chris.shtml).
+At the time, Chris was developing [TwoVille](https://twoville.org/#index), a direct manipulation programming language for creating SVG animations.
+This project emphasized the importance of user-oriented design and introduced me to the fundamentals of programming language implementation.

+In 2020, I was accepted into CMU's [REUSE](https://www.cmu.edu/scs/s3d/reuse/Research/index.html) program, where I joined a collaboration between CMU and Arizona State University.
+We created [TTPython](http://ccsg.ece.cmu.edu/ttpython/index.html), a macroprogramming systems for the Internet of Things.
+We used our prototype to reimplement a mock autonomous vehicle intersection and observed significantly reduced latency between devices, exemplifying how emphasizing the usability in programming language design can increase the objective performance of software applications.
+Our prototype implementation took 2nd place in a design competition at the 2021 CPS-IoT Week.

+My current research on unsafe Rust is funded by the National Science Foundation's Graduate Research Fellowship Program (GRFP).
+It continues in the sprit of each of my past projects, translating developers challenges into solutions that improve usability *and* demonstrably improve performance or quality metrics.